Wednesday, 17 September, 2025

 3. Are heart tests safe?
 Are there any risks?

 Most are non-invasive and safe.
-Dye-based imaging may have minor risks.
+Imaging tests with dye may carry minor risks, like allergic reactions.

 4. How often should I get a heart test if I have no symptoms?

-If over 40 or at risk, every 1-2 years.
-If younger and healthy, consult your doctor.
+If you’re over 40 or have risk factors, a heart checkup test every 1-2 years is advisable.
+If you're younger and healthy, talk to your doctor about timing.